dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 axios.post(`${ROOT_URL}/posts`, post, { headers: { authorization: localStorage.getItem('token') } })
 ```

-Note how we had to put the post in a `data` parameter.
+Note, the headers are in a config object being passed in as a third argument to axios.

 ### On First Load